 Net assets include all assets of the CNMI, except for fiduciary funds held for the benefit of others.
-It is measured as the difference between total assets, including capital assets, and total liabilities, including longterm debt.
+It is measured as the difference between total assets, including capital assets, and total liabilities, including long-term debt.

-For the year ended September 30, 2006, total net assets decreased by \$11.3 million or 29.6% from the prior year.
-This decrease is the result of incurring more expense than revenue earned in the current fiscal year, and is an increase from the net asset deficit at the end of the prior year, and continues a decline in net asset position over the past several years.
+For the year ended September 30, 2008, the total net assets (deficit) increased by \$41.1 million or 51.9% from the prior year.
+This increase in the deficit is primarily due to an approximate \$40 million increase in the amount due to the employee benefit plans system during the current year, which has increased net asset (deficit) at the end of the year, and continues a decline in net asset position over the past several years.